Lauenburg/PackLogSolutions/TechDescription.md

 data_manager.connect()
 ```

+<div style="page-break-after: always;"></div>

 #### Scheduler
-Afer having constructed parameterized objects of all items in the order list, the `Scheduler` structures all items based on the recipient and sorts all items based on priorities and delivery date.
+Having constructed parameterized objects of all items in the order list, the `Scheduler`-Class is used to sort the orders based on recipient-ID, priorities and delivery date.

 ```
 # How to use scheduler